codewithbea/studying/README.md

-# studying
+# Studying
-<body>This repository is just for my student things, nothing much. <b>This repository is for keeping my progress and updates on courses and Bootcamps. </b>
+<body>Content: This repository is just for my student things, nothing much. <b>This repository is for keeping my progress and updates on courses and Bootcamps. </b>

 <h1 style="color:#CD5C5C">Goals</h1>
 <b>goals of the week</b> (05/26 - 06/02):